IkumaTadokoro/esbuild-gas-template/README.md

   Logger.log(sum(32, 28))
 }

-declare let global: any;
+declare let global: any
-global.main = main;
+global.main = main
-global.sub = sub;  // Can be called directly from Google Apps Script as `sub`
+global.sub = sub // Can be called directly from Google Apps Script as `sub`
 ```

 3. Compile & transpile your scripts with esbuild.